gadingnst/gading.dev/src/contents/about/en.md

 I would be a fast learner in doing new things and building good teamwork either.
 Also, made several side or *open-source* projects on [GitHub](https://github.com/gadingnst) for fun, and maybe already useful for people who have used it.

 #### What I’m passionate about
 I’m a *long-life learner person*.
 Online developer communities, OSS projects, mentors sharing their knowledge (for free & paid), colleagues, and friends, all those people helped me get to where I am today.
 And I’m very grateful for that.
 Early on I also helped out people, contributed to some OSS projects and published my own projects on [GitHub](https://github.com/gadingnst?tab=repositories).
-That’s how I realized that I enjoy technical writing like in blog or software documentation, and creating educational content and managing & interacting with communities.
+That’s how I realized that I enjoy technical writing like in blog or software documentation, and creating educational content & interacting with another developers.

 #### Spelling my name
 ###### ✅ These are ***correct*** :